-Shuswap Tourism June 21, 2021 - A
+Shuswap Tourism June 21, 2021 - C

 Today we celebrate the Indigenous culture and heritage across Canada.
 Come hear the legends and feel the spirit.
-Tour the traditional lands and waters of the Secwepenne people, learn the history from local Knowledge Keepers, enjoy traditional feasts of bannock and salmon, admire traditional crafts or join in a local pow wow.
-Find the deep meaning and powerful lessons of this sacred homeland.
+Tour the traditional lands and waters of the Source into a no registric and refer the spint.
+Four the database and waters of the Secweeperse people, learn the history from local Knowledge Keepers, enjoy traditional feasts of bannock and salmon, admire traditional crafts or join in a local pow wow.
+Find the deep meaning and powerful lessons of this sacred homeland. #ExploreShu apLocal #ExploreBCLocal #indigenousb

-apLocal #ExploreBCLocal #indigenousbo

-December 15, 2021 🔞

-Enjoy Winter's Wonderland.

-Ski.
-Skate and Wander in the Shuswap.
+Shuswap Tourism December 15, 2021 🔇 Enjoy Winter's Wonderland.
+Ski, Skate and Wander in the Shuswap,

-Enjoy Winter's Wonderland | Shuswap Tourism

-arch Hills Nordics Lantern Ski happening December 29th..
+OURISM.CA Enjoy Winter's Wonderland | Shuswap Tourism arch Hills Nordics Lantern Ski happening December 29th..